-(10) Sign Shape
+(8)(10) Sign Shape

 Signs shall be designed to match the historic time period elements.
-Wall signs should avoid such features as cut corners and nonrectangular shapes.
+This excludes Wall signs should avoid such features as cut corners and nonrectangular shapes.
 The edges of signs shall include a raised border that sets the sign apart from the building surface or hanging space.
 Signs shall make use of individual raised letters.
 Projecting signs may be fabricated in a variety of shapes appropriate to the building or business.

-(11) Colors
+(9)(11) Colors

-Sign colors shall coordinate with the building façade to which the sign is attached.
-A combination of soft/neutral shades and dark/rich shades will best reflect the historical time period.
+Sign colors shall coordinate with the building façade to which the sign is attached-and shall be compatible with the property's use.
+A combination of soft/neutral shades and dark/rich shades are encouraged in order to will best reflect the historical time period.
 No more than two colors shall be used for the sign letters.

-(12) Material
+(10)(12) Material